aaronbieber/vim-vault/README.md

 "conceal" feature to hide passwords from prying eyes.

-Vault is meant to be used to manage files that are encrypted using Vim's built-in blowfish encryption (the 'crypmethod' setting is defaulted to "blowfish" in \*.vault files), although you are welcome to use any other on-disk encryption mechanism or simply assume that nobody will ever get their hands on your password file.
+Vault is meant to be used to manage files that are encrypted using Vim's built-in blowfish encryption (the 'cryptmethod' setting is defaulted to "blowfish" in \*.vault files), although you are welcome to use any other on-disk encryption mechanism or simply assume that nobody will ever get their hands on your password file.
 That part is up to you.